drganghe/energy-climate-society/README.md

-# PAF4199 Energy, Climate, and Society (2023 Fall)
+# PAF4199 Energy, Climate, and Society

-This is the website for Energy, Climate, and Society 2023 Fall.
+This is the website for my Energy, Climate, and Society class.
 I will share the slides, homework, and source files here.

 ## Acknowledgment